-- 6N.
-Misdemeanours reported by the Senior Judge at a show will be collated by the SJI Office and three such warnings will result in an automatic referral to National Judges Committee for consideration of warning/fine etc., as appropriate. - 7.1N The procedure for any misdemeanours is as follows: - 1st offence official verbal warning by the Ground Jury or Stipendiary Steward. - 2nd offence Warning letter and possible fine sent from SJI Office - 3rd offence Rider will be 'stood down' for 2 Show days. - 7N.
-Disciplinary measures for misdemeanours not specifically covered above will also be dealt with by reference to the Disciplinary Procedures (Appendix 5). - 8N.
+- 7.1 N The procedure for any misdemeanours is as follows: - 1st offence official verbal warning by the Ground Jury or Stipendiary Steward. - 2nd offence Warning letter and possible fine sent from SJI Office - 3rd offence Rider will be 'stood down' for 2 Show days dishonoured, must be notified by the Director General Board of his indebtedness by first class letter/ Registered post.

+8N.
 Indebtedness to the Association:

-Any member who fails to pay a fine imposed by the Association by the date stipulated or who fails to pay for goods or services supplied by the SJI, including the processing of memberships, registrations etc., or by making such payments by means of cheque or other instrument, including variable amount direct debit mandate which is subsequently dishonoured, must be notified by the Director General of his indebtedness by first class letter/ Registered post.
+Any member who fails to pay a fine imposed by the Association by the date stipulated or who fails to pay for goods or services supplied by the SJI, including the processing of memberships, registrations etc., or by making such payments by means of cheque or other instrument, including variable amount direct debit mandate which is subsequently